5 Medicare Mistakes To Avoid When Turning 65

 Ease of Medicare enrollment may lead to costly missteps

-Celebrating their 65th birthday is a milestone for many people across the U.S. However, they may not think of Medicare eligibility as topping their gift lists.
+Turning 65 is a milestone for many people across the U.S. However, they may not think of Medicare eligibility as topping their gift lists.

 This age is a critical turning point for those who see Medicare enrollment at 65 as their pathway to freedom—finally leaving their employer’s group health plan for the sunny skies of retirement.
-They consult with their tax and financial advisors, examine the nuts and bolts of their money situation, and sign up for Medicare with relative ease.
+They consult with their tax and financial advisors, examine the nuts and bolts of their financial situation, and sign up for Medicare with relative ease.

-It is pretty easy to enroll in Medicare.
+It seems pretty easy to enroll in Medicare.
 In some ways, that’s a good thing.
 But this relative ease may be one of the characteristics of the Medicare program that lead people to take crooked pathways of excessive cost, coverage gaps and penalties when they make mistakes with their coverage choices.